Prostate massage: General

 Prostate massage is also used as an erotic massage for sexual stimulation, often to reach orgasm.
 The prostate is sometimes referred to as the "male G-spot" or "P-spot".
 Some males can achieve orgasm through stimulation of the prostate gland, such as prostate massage or receptive anal intercourse, and males who report the sensation of prostate stimulation often give descriptions similar to females' accounts of G-spot stimulation.
 Prostate stimulation can sometimes produce a strong, powerful orgasm.
 However, all male orgasms, including those by penile stimulation, involve muscular contractions in the prostate gland.
 It is possible for some males to achieve orgasms through prostate stimulation alone.
-Stimulation may be achieved by use of one or more fingers or by using sex toys designed to bring pressure to the anterior wall of the rectum at the location of the gland.

-Prostate massage may be practiced between sexual partners, either as a discrete activity or during other sexual acts, stimulating the penis for example.
-The increasing availability (online via the Internet) of purpose-designed, safe, and hygienic sex toys and devices aimed at prostate stimulation may encourage sexual experimentation and incorporation into sex play.
-The use of a finger for anal penetration and prostate stimulation can enhance a male's orgasm or vary the sensations experienced during sexual arousal.
-The finger of the prostate massager is introduced into the rectum through the anus and the prostate gland is gently massaged via the anterior (front) wall of the rectum.
-In some individuals or for some massagers the correct location of the prostate may be slightly too deep or the finger too short to reach easily.
-Prostate massage can be performed individually or with the help of a partner.

-Prostate massage may also be used in long-term orgasm denial play, for the purpose of relieving the immediate need for orgasm without impacting general feelings of arousal.
-For this purpose, it is often referred to as milking.

 There are safety matters relating to prostate stimulation and anal penetration.
-It is strongly recommended that plenty of lubricant be used with prostate massagers to prevent rectal lining damage.
-A smaller instrument or finger may be introduced gradually to minimize the discomfort that some may feel.
-Massagers may be used with or without a condom; however, because of the bacteria found in the rectum, if a condom is not used, it is crucial to clean the tool with soap before use in another orifice or by a partner.
+It is recommended that plenty of lubricant be used with prostate massagers to prevent rectal lining damage.
+Because of the bacteria found in the rectum, there are also hygiene risks.
 Receiving anal stimulation may cause feelings of having to defecate; prostate stimulation in particular may cause the feeling of having to urinate.
-More often than not, this is just a sensation that the stimulation causes and may take some getting used to.